discos/doc/user/srt/source/Command-line.rst

 	* atmospheric temperature;
 	* wind speed and direction.

-These logfiles are stored in a dedicated folder on OBS1:
+These logfiles are stored in a dedicated folder on OBS1.
+See section :ref:`Retrieving-the-data`.

-	/archive/logs/WindLog  (see also section “Retrieving the data”).

 Filenames are assigned according to date and time of the script execution.
 For example, if the script is launched on November 26th 2013 at 13:46:31 UT, the